Get the best EIS measurements, even with longer cables - BioLogic Learning Center

 The accuracy of EIS measurements depends on a variety of factors but one component that is easily overlooked is the quality and length of the cables.
 BioLogic’s specially designed cables, in addition to factory calibration (Premium range instruments), can get rid of parasitic effects and get the best EIS measurements possible, without compromise.

-Long cables extension cables EIS Contour plot Compensation parasitic effects
+EIS Compensation Long cables extension cables Contour plot parasitic effects